sarvarunajvm/ideal-goggles/DEVELOPER_GUIDE.md

 # 👨‍💻 Developer Guide - Ideal Googles

-Comprehensive guide for developers working on the Ideal Googles photo search application.
+Comprehensive guide for developers working on the Ideal Goggles application.

 ## Table of Contents
 1. [Architecture Overview](#architecture-overview)